fehu-zone/Google-Analytics-data-of-an-E-commerce-Company/README.md

 ---

+---

+## 🔍 **Additional Notes**

+The dataset is structured in a simple and easy-to-use format, containing the following columns:

+- **Date Format**: Ensure that the date column is treated as a datetime object for time series analysis.
+- **Handling Missing Data**: If there are any missing values, consider using interpolation techniques or forward/backward filling to handle gaps in the data.
+- **Data Frequency**: This dataset captures daily data, but you can resample it to weekly or monthly intervals depending on your analysis needs.
+- **Outliers**: Be on the lookout for outliers that might skew the analysis, especially if there were technical issues or external events impacting the platform.

+---

 ## 🚀 **Getting Started**

 To get started with this dataset, you can load it into your preferred analysis tool.
 Here's how to do it using Python's `pandas` library: